Do you Need a Car in Japan?

 First, you’re free to drive anywhere you want whenever you want, which is not the case with trains.
 While many Japanese train lines have early morning and late-night services, they are often only every half hour at those times.

-Also, it’s easier to go out of town on weekends or holidays for festivals or mountain hiking since Japan does not have a comprehensive rail network outside the major cities.
+Also, going out of town on weekends or holidays for festivals or mountain hiking is easier since Japan does not have a comprehensive rail network outside the major cities.

 Many households have at least one car because they are so convenient.